-- the Members of the Pension Committee and any future Investment Sub-Committees and - officers of Cumbria CC responsible for the management of the Local Government Pension Scheme (LGPS).
+- the Members of the Pension Committee and any future Investment Sub-Committees; - the Members of Cumbria Local Pension Board; and - officers of Cumbria CC responsible for the management of the Local Government Pension Scheme (LGPS).

 The Training Policy is established to aid Members of the Pension Committee in performing and developing personally in their individual role in achievement of the collective responsibility of the Committee.
 The requirement of the Committee is to ensure that Members be able to demonstrate that collectively they have the required knowledge and skills to make appropriate decisions and offer challenge, and that Officers are adequately trained and experienced to undertake the day to day operation and management of the Fund.